smartertechnologist/SmarterBookmarks-Android/pages/DYNAMIC.md

 * ANY
 * EXACT

-ANY simply matches any URL while EXACT uses Regular expressions to match a URL.
+ANY matches any URL while EXACT uses Regular expressions to match a URL.

 For example, given the following URL <https://www.tutorialspoint.com/cplusplus/index.htm> as a starting point, we can create this bookmark using the EXACT match.
 This is done by highlighting a portion of the URL as shown below.
 Then select Regex from the popup menu which creates the following regex `https://www.tutorialspoint.com/cplusplus/(.*)`.